hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 ### Deployments

-Nomad 0.10 enables rolling upgrade deployments for jobs by default.
-Nomad adds a default update stanza to jobs without one.
+Nomad 0.10 enables rolling upgrade deployments for jobs by default, adding a default update stanza when you create and update jobs that do not already have an update stanza present.
 This does not affect existing jobs with an update stanza.
-In pre-0.10.0 releases, jobs without an update stanza would be deployed with destructive updates by default.
+In pre-0.10.0 releases, jobs without an update stanza were deployed with destructive updates by default.
 To regain this behavior, see [`update stanza`][update-stanza].